1varma/Spotify-API/README.md

 Step-2: Click on Get Token button
 Step-3: You need to login to you account
 Step-4: You will get a token, just copy it and paste it in the token part in the code.

+This program will collect your data and paste it in your Postgres DB